K-Kit/memo-swr/src/cache-manager/README.md

-# memoize.ts - Enhanced Memoize with Stale-While-Revalidate and Custom Cache
+# memo-swr with cache manager - Enhanced Memoize with Stale-While-Revalidate and Custom Cache

 This module provides an enhanced memoization function `memoSwrExtra` that leverages the Stale-While-Revalidate caching strategy for asynchronous functions, with added support for custom cache creation and key generation functions.